-The council performs an annual review and assessment of pollution in Portsmouth to meet our statutory obligations, according to the Department for Environment Food and Rural Affairs (DEFRA) Local Air Quality Management Technical Guidance.
+The council performs an annual review and assessment of pollution in Portsmouth to meet our statutory obligations.
+These are set according to the Department for Environment Food and Rural Affairs (DEFRA) Local Air Quality Management Technical Guidance.
 To achieve this, we monitor air quality with the help of continuous monitoring stations at key locations across the city which provide us with real-time air quality monitoring data.

 In Portsmouth, the main pollutants which may impact on human health are principally the products of combustion from road traffic – mainly nitrogen dioxide.
-There are currently five Air Quality Management Areas (AQMAs) predicted to exceed the annual nitrogen dioxide National Air Quality Objective (NAQO) – their locations are represented in red on the ‘AQMA Locations’ map, available in the documents section below.
+Currently there are five Air Quality Management Areas (AQMAs) predicted to exceed the annual nitrogen dioxide National Air Quality Objective (NAQO).
+Their locations are represented in red on the ‘AQMA Locations’ map, available in the documents section below.

 Every year we publish all of our results in the Annual Statement Report.
 The Annual Statement Reports on air quality for 2018, 2019 and 2020 are available below, along with a summary document detailing the locations of our monitoring sites, and results.